COVID-19 cases up in Georgia

 The information was recently updated on a special website stopcov.ge created by the Georgian government.

-Three people died of COVID-19 in the country, while 5,079 people remain under quarantine and 558 patients are in inpatient care.
+Four people died of COVID-19 in the country, while 5,015 people remain under quarantine and 573 patients are in inpatient care.

 Georgian health officials again call on everyone to stay home and keep social distancing to avoid further spread of COVID-19, the report said.

-On March 21, Georgia declared a state of emergency until April 21 to prevent the spread of coronavirus.
+Georgia declared a state of emergency until May 22 to prevent the spread of coronavirus.

 ---